ComScore

 • Why I Love It: vegetarian, gluten free, special occasion-worthy

-The second we see strawberries at the market (or grocery store), we’re buying the whole lot and making this dish.
-The combination of candied nuts, creamy goat cheese and juicy fruit is impossible to resist.
+The second I see strawberries at the market (or grocery store), I'm snagging as many pints as I can get my hands on.
+This combination of candied nuts, creamy goat cheese and juicy fruit is impossible to resist.
+Avocado makes the salad a bit richer and more filling to boot.

 18. Snap Pea Salad with Zesty Lemon Vinaigrette